hoangcao21/Sushi-Restaurant-Web-Application/README.md

 This is a web application running on Apache Tomcat server to demonstrate a simple sushi restaurant website.

-The application hardly uses JavaScript, mainly build with JSP & Servlets, JSTL, Expression Language and pure HTML & CSS.
+The application mainly build with JSP & Servlets, JSTL, Expression Language and pure HTML & CSS.

 ![](https://i.imgur.com/ffLsRlx.png)